MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 #### Extract

 The extract process starts on a scheduled interval.
-Extract is the process that retrieves raw data from your online transaction processing system (OLTP) store, which in this case is the Service Manager database.
+Extract is the process that retrieves raw data from your Online Transaction Processing System (OLTP) store, which in this case is the Service Manager database.

 1. The extract process queries Service Manager for the delta data that has accumulated since the last time the extract process ran.
 2. The new data is written into the DWStagingandConfig database in the same basic form as it's in the Service Manager database.